“And the Grinch, with his Grinch-feet ice cold in the snow,

 The first step in managing any injury is obtaining an accurate and immediate initial assessment.
 Part of obtaining an accurate assessment is understanding the nature of the injury — what happened and how.
 Was the injury from an impact, a fall?
 Was the injured area twisted, pulled or hyperextended?
 The severity of a sports injury increases cause for concern and the need for immediate first-aid.
 Conduct a visual examination.
 Check for any unusual deformity.
 Is it painful to move?
 Is it painful to touch?
 Ask if there numbness; this may be especially important if the symptom persists.
 Next, palpate the area of injury and look at the anatomy, checking for discontinuity in key sections of the muscle to make sure the muscle is continuous.
 Slowly and carefully check for movement and stability.

 If there is any question about the severity of any injury seek medical assistance immediately.
 If you really feel there is something wrong and you’re not sure what, don’t wait to get medical attention!

 The immediate treatment of any significant soft tissue injury is vital.
 Proper care and immediate treatment can significantly decrease recovery time and the possibility of complications!

 Apply San Huang San liberally to the affected area and wrap with roll gauze or cover with adhesive gauze pad to keep the paste in place.
 Leave wrap in place for 12 to 24 hours depending on severity.
 Do not wrap tightly!

 Warning!
 This preparation often works so well that there may be no signs of swelling, bruising, or pain shortly after application.
-The application of San Huang San is a first aid measure only, not a cure!
+The application of San Huang San is a first aid measure only, not an immediate cure!
 The injury still needs time to heal.
 The application of San Huang San is one step towards decreasing the length of time it takes to heal.